smithy-lang/smithy-rs/design/src/rfcs/rfc0027_improve_sdk_request_id_access.md

 First, we'll explore making it easier to retrieve a request ID from errors, and then look at making it possible to retrieve them from successful responses.
+To see the customer experience of these changes, see the **Example Interactions** section below.

 ### Make request ID retrieval on errors consistent